turambar173/indigo-lbtda-onedata/README.md

 Now we are going to use the Onedata instance you just deployed.
 We assume that all the shell commands are executed as normal user, not root.

-You can access Onedata using a web browser, therefore go to your LBT Zone webpage (the URL is <https://172.18.0.2> if you are using the pre-configured VM) and sign in.
+You can access Onedata using a web browser (hint: use Firefox), therefore go to your LBT Zone webpage (the URL is <https://172.18.0.2> if you are using the pre-configured VM) and sign in.
 Onedata comes with the admin user already created with these credentials